Pork adobo (adobong baboy) with rice

 Add in the brown sugar.
 Stir and let the sugar caramelize around the pork for another 1 minute.

-After simmering, turn your heat to high and let the sauce boil until reduced into a thick glaze.
+After simmering, turn your heat to high and let the sauce boil until reduced into a thick glaze (you may reduce the sauce less if you prefer your adobo more soupy).

 Serve over rice.
 Enjoy!